Kihumba/private-/Phase-B/Curriculum/13 - Adaptability/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Blog post reflecting on a change-focused improv. exercise and Bootcamp events that posed great changes.
+1. Blog post reflecting on a change-focused improv exercise and Bootcamp events that posed great changes.

 **Objectives**